asifkd012020/open-itg-aws_runbooks/mwaa/Runbook.md

 <br><br>

 **Creation of VPC Endpoints via Cloud Formation**
 1. Here's a CloudFormation template you can use to create all the required VPC endpoints & security group.
 You will have to select your VPC and subnets during the stack deployment.
-If you already have existing VPC endpoints for the services defined in the template, feel free to remove duplicates.
+If you already have existing VPC endpoints for the services defined in the template, update the templates to remove duplicates.
 <br>

 ```yaml <br>